-The infant mortality rate in Sheepshead Bay is lower than the citywide rate, but more than twice the rate in the Upper East Side.
+The infant mortality rate in Bay Ridge and Dyker Heights is lower than the citywide rate.

 Disparities in premature death (death before the age of 65) persist among neighborhoods.
-The rate of premature death in Sheepshead Bay is lower than the Brooklyn and city rates, but almost twice the rate in the Financial District.
+The rate of premature death in Bay Ridge and Dyker Heights is lower than the Brooklyn and citywide rates, but almost twice the rate in the Financial District.